 Enter the time to RCS boiling and an approximate time to core uncovery/core damage in the first line of the worksheet.

-to estimate these times the licensee values if available.
+Tools exist to estimate these times, including an electronic Core Uncovery Calculator located on the RASP Tool Box web page, or by using the licensee values if available.

-Step 4.4.5 –Fill-in the IEL in each row of the lower section of the worksheet.
+Step 4.4.5 –Fill-in the IEL determined in step 4.4.2 in each row of the lower section of the worksheet.

 Step 4.4.6 – Determine the revised credit for each top event function impacted by the finding.

-A. Verify that the licensee has the instrumentation referenced for the top event function.
+A. Verify that the licensee has the important instrumentation referenced for the top event function.

 NOTE: If the licensee does not have the referenced instrumentation available or the referenced instrumentation is not reflective of RCS conditions, then the default operator credit must be decreased by two.